Vazerthon/mrvallis.co.uk/src/pages/index.md

   I hope you enjoy taking a look around the gallery below.
 If you have any comments or feedback I'd love to hear from you!
 picture: /img/me-on-green-wall-square-.jpg
 contact:
-  email: contact@mrvallis.co.uk
+  email: contact.7ji2l@simplelogin.com
-  twitter: vazerthon
+  twitter: deleted
   github: vazerthon
   blurb: If you'd like to get in touch or take a look at other projects I'm
-    involed in you can find me on GitHub or Twitter, or you can email me
+    involed in you can find me on GitHub or you can email me
 hidden:
   pageDescription: Just a guy on the internet who makes software for a living and
     takes photos for fun